Manga Effects Every Artist Should Know!

 Afterword

-There are various types of effects in manga, and countless ways to use them.
-You can experiment with different techniques and mix and match the methods I've shared to find what works best for you!
-The best way to understand comic effects is to read as many comics as possible and use them as references.
+There are many types of effects in manga and countless ways to use them.
+Feel free to experiment with different techniques and combine the methods I’ve shared to discover what works best for you!

 Since English isn’t my first language, some of my explanations might not come across or translated perfectly, but I hope they still help you understand manga effects better.
 Feel free to reach out if you have any questions~ thanks for reading, and I’ll see you in the next tips!